CSIS 440 - Project Description

 We will be using the Prolog programming language for implementing our "agents."
 See the Prolog page for more details about the language and its use.

 We have implemented a Clue Server that will be running throughout the semester, allowing you to test your agent and to play against other players.
+The server is running on dhansen.cs.georgefox.edu (email Dr. Hansen if you are unable to connect) and is network accessible.
 At the end of the semester we will use the Clue Server to conduct a competition between the completed agents.

 Project Details: